canonical/ubuntu-pro-client/README.md

 # Make apt aware of the ESM source files
 sudo apt update
 # Generates ubuntu-advantage-tools messages that should be delivered to MOTD
-# This script is trigged by a systemd timer once a day.
-To test it, we need to
+# This script is triggered by a systemd timer twice a day.
+To test it, we need
-# enforce that it was already executed.
+# to enforce that it was already executed.
-sudo systemctl start ua-messaging.service
+sudo systemctl start ua-timer.service
 # Force updating MOTD messages related to update-notifier
 /usr/lib/update-notifier/update-motd-updates-available --force
 # Update MOTD and display the message